hasinhayder/hydra/README.md

 **API Payload & Response**

-No payload required for this call.
+No payload is required for this call.

 You will get a JSON response with all users available in your project.